astravant/digitalgarden/_notes/daily-notes.md

 ## December 11, 2021

-> “If you woke up tomorrow morning and found out you had ten years to live, what would you stop doing?”
+==If you woke up tomorrow morning and found out you had ten years to live, what would you stop doing?==

 ## December 10, 2021